 None.
 It’s kind of a silly question.
 Scandinavia is not a country at all and therefore does not have a capital.
 Scandinavia is a region that comprises of several countries that are some of the most pristine places in the world to visit.
-To be exact, Scandinavia encompasses Denmark, Norway, and Sweden but the lines are blurred when Iceland and Finland are thrown into the mix, and that point we have the Nordic Countries.
+To be exact, Scandinavia encompasses Denmark, Norway, and Sweden but the lines are blurred when Iceland and Finland are thrown into the mix, and that point it’s also called Nordic Countries.
+You can, however, say there are Scandinavian Capitals.

 If you have yet to visit these destinations, you are missing out on a lot of fun.
 Get a chance to visit Norway, Iceland, and Sweden, among other countries by having a quick stopover with connective flights across the vast Atlantic Ocean.